 Food – Stay Prepared – Summertime often equals ‘Go Time.’
 And that often means eating on the go.
 Take a few steps to keep it healthy.
 Never leave the house without food if you’ll be gone for more than 2 hours.
 Remember, eating healthy foods on a regular basis will help you avoid unhealthy choices.
 Prepare some homemade trail mix (recipe below) avoiding ready-made trail mix as most of them have hydrogenated oils and other undesirable, processed ingredients.
 You may also want to bring a small cooler in the car for healthy snacks and drinks, to always be prepared.

 Fun – Free Concerts – During the summer months in Michigan, many towns and small cities offer free concerts ‘in the park.’
 Most offer a new act each week, and various types of music are featured throughout the season.
 Check your town’s or a neighboring town’s website to see what they offer.
 Expose yourself to different music genres, meet new people, and enjoy free entertainment.
-Remember to take some chairs or a blanket.
+Remember to take some chairs or a blanket, and your healthy homemade trail mix.
 Nothing beats live music!

 There are many great blogs on the internet, and I enjoy reading quite a few.
 Here are two good articles I discovered recently: